-- " (1) Homeowner fills out application.
+Homeowner fills out application.
+As of January 16, 2023, a new application portal is available online.
 Once approved, the homeowner receives a funding offer and a letter for the mortgage lender (if applicable).
-Mortgage lender consent is required before the funding offer. - " (2) A home energy assessment with an Energy Advisor is completed, which specifies recommendations for specific improvements. - " (3) The homeowner determines which improvements they would like to make and gets quotes from contractors.
-This is submitted along with the funding request. - " (4) The City approves the funding request and the homeowner must sign a Property Owner Agreement (POA) which is the funding agreement between the property owner(s) and the city.
+Mortgage lender consent is required before the funding offer.

+- 2. Home Energy Assessment and Funding Request: A home energy assessment with an Energy Advisor is completed, which specifies recommendations for specific improvements.

+- 3. Property Owner Agreement: The homeowner determines which improvements they would like to make and gets quotes from contractors.
+This is submitted along with the funding request.
+The City approves the funding request and the homeowner must sign a Property Owner Agreement (POA) which is the funding agreement between the property owner(s) and the city.

+- 4. Complete Your Improvements and

+Submit Your Project Completion Report:

+The improvements are completed by

+contractors, and a post-retrofit home

+energy assessment is completed.
+The full

+funds for the project are transferred from

+the city to the homeowner to pay the

+contractor.

-- " (5) The improvements are completed by contractors, and a post-retrofit home energy assessment is completed.
-The full funds for the project are transferred from the city to the homeowner in order to pay the contractor. - " (6) The loan is repaid over time via the property tax bill.
-At any time during the term of the loan, the outstanding balance may be paid, without penalty.
+- 5. Repay the Loan Over Time Via your property tax bill: The loan is repaid over time via the property tax bill.
+At any time during the term of the loan, the outstanding balance may be paid.
+Early repayment will be subjected to a Revenue Services service fee.